affrae/ghas-report-downloader/README.md

 ➜  ghas-report-downloader git:(main)
 ```

+### Downloading reports
-## Downloading reports by analysis ID
+### By analysis ID

-If you know the ID (or multiple IDs) for an analyis (you can get a list of IDs using the `-l` option), you can use the following command to download the report for that ID:
+If you know the ID (or multiple IDs) for an analyis (you can get a list of IDs using the `-l` option), you can use the following command to download the report for each ID:

 ``` shell
 # single